The multiresolution analysis of flow graphs: Flow graphs, single-entry/single-exit regions, and the program structure tree

-Define a matrix $S$ indexed by edges by $S_{e_1,e_2} = 1$ if $(e_1,e_2)$ is a nondegenerate SESE region and $S_{e_1,e_2} = 0$ otherwise.
-Then $S$ is the adjacency matrix of a digraph whose weakly connected components correpsond to the situation in the preceding lemma.
-We therefore obtain the following
+Define an edge-indexed matrix $S$ by $S_{e_1,e_2} = 1$ if $(e_1,e_2)$ is a nondegenerate SESE region and $S_{e_1,e_2} = 0$ otherwise.
+Then $S$ is the adjacency matrix of a digraph whose weakly connected components correspond to the situation in Lemma \ref{lemma:SESEDecomposition}.
+We therefore obtain the following lemma.